lennylrz/Color-Picker/README.md

 Once the app is up and running, you can:

 -   **Select a Color**: Click on the color palette to choose a color.
--   **Hex Input**: Type a hex color code into the input field.
--   **RGB Sliders**: Adjust the sliders to change the Red, Green, and Blue values.
--   **Save Favorites**: Click the save button to add the current color to your favorites list.
--   **View History**: Scroll through the history to revisit your previously selected colors.

 ## 🧩 Contributing